 The Theatre - This was the one of the first buildings in Ostia to be excavated, over a hundred years ago, because its ruins were visible, poking up above ground.
 It has been heavily but accurately restored.
 As you enter beneath a cool arch, look up to see the elegant stucco decorations on the ceiling.
 In Flavia's time, the theatre held 2,500 people.
 Today it attracts cats, doves, wood pigeons and tourists of all nationalities.
 I was sitting here in May of 2000 eating pistachio nuts and an apple when I saw a party of Italian schoolgirls skipping rope on the grassy disused stage.
 One of the girls reminded me of Flavia.
 The mosaic portrait of Flavia on the front of the British editions is based on a drawing I made from my photo of Francesca.
-Plays are still performed here in the summer.
-Plays are still put on here in the summer months.
+Sometimes plays are put on here in the summer months.
 Information and tickets can be obtained from the Ostia ticket kiosk at the entrance to the site.
 For more information check the Official Ostia website.

 The Forum of the Corporations - located directly behind the theatre, this large complex was built on several storeys around a temple of Ceres.
 This is where guilds (or 'corporations') of ship-owners, marine-suppliers, importers and grain-traders had their offices and did business.
 Shaded by ancient umbrella pines, the delightful black-and-white mosaics illustrate the different offices.
 Elephants, boar, tigers marked the offices of wild beast importers, ships and images of Ostia's famous lighthouse indicated ship owners, and baskets with their leveling rods were for the grain-traders.
 Flavia and her friends come here in search of clues and interview a wild beast importer in The Twelve Tasks of Flavia Gemina.